stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 "***/^***([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})***$/***"

 Anchors in a regular expression, such as `^` and `$`, are use to identify the specific position of the string being searched.
-Using the regular expression referenced above as an example (matching an eamil), we utilize the caret `^` character as an anchor to match the beginning of a string and the dollar sign `$` character as an anchor to match the end of a string.
+Using the regular expression referenced above as an example (matching an email), we utilize the caret `^` character as an anchor to match the beginning of a string and the dollar sign `$` character as an anchor to match the end of a string.

 These anchors are important for multiple reasons.
 Probably the most important reason is to clearly define the beginning and end of a string being searched, so you do not include extra spaces, or characters, before and after the string.
-It also eliminates any confusion as to which part of the string should be selected when the search critieria is met for similar instances within the same string.
+It also eliminates any confusion as to which part of the string should be selected when the search criteria is met for similar instances within the same string.

 Note: It is also important to call out that a regular expression is enclosed with delimiters, such as a forward slash `/` at the beginning and end of the regex, but otherwise does not alter the search's functionality.

 #### Example

 Since it is tricky to show exactly how anchors work on an email, let's use the regular expression `/cat/` globally on the string `cats like to catch birds and play with other cats`.
 In this example, the regex will find "***cat***s like to ***cat***ch birds and play with other ***cat***s".
-As you can see, without anchors the search with return all instances of the letter combintation `cat` within the string regardless of positioning.
+As you can see, without anchors the search with return all instances of the letter combination `cat` within the string regardless of positioning.
 However, a search of `/cats$/` will take the ending position into account and return "cats like to catch birds and play with other ***cats***" while `/^cats/` will take the beginning position into account and return "***cats*** like to catch birds and play with other cats".
 Although this is a very unique example, and does not relate to matching an email, you can see how the anchors play a key role in finding specific patterns in specific locations.

 When matching or validating an email, this will ensure there are no extra spaces or non-defined characters before or after the email.